"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Methodology

-We followed established guidelines for interviewing sexual violence perpetrators~\cite{hearn_background_2007, sexual2012ethical, sikweyiya_perceptions_2011, cowburn_confidentiality_2005}.
-To prioritize the safety of the public and the research team, while also ensuring all participants were treated with rights afforded to them in the Helsinki Declaration~\cite{world_medical_association_world_2024} (e.g., safe treatment, informed consent, minimization of risk, and adherence to an approved research protocol), we established clear, IRB-approved procedures for handling disclosures of sexual violence.
+We followed established guidelines for interviewing sexual violence perpetrators~\cite{hearn2007background, sexual2012ethical, sikweyiya2011perceptions, cowburnConfidentialityPublicProtection2005}.
+To prioritize the safety of the public and the research team, while also ensuring all participants were treated with rights afforded to them in the Helsinki Declaration~\cite{WMA2024Helsinki} (e.g., safe treatment, informed consent, minimization of risk, and adherence to an approved research protocol), we established clear, IRB-approved procedures for handling disclosures of sexual violence.
 Specifically, we prepared procedures for when the confidentiality of an interview must be breached, how interviewers should respond verbally to the disclosure or justification of NCII, and for researcher protection.

-As we prepared for, three of our participants, recruited through our general recruitment strategy for AIG-SC creators, turned out to be perpetrators of AIG-NCC.
-None of these participants disclosed AIG-NCC creation in their screening surveys; however through the course of interview, these three participants who were members of AIG-SC communities disclosed that they were AIG-NCC perpetrators when describing content they generated.
+As we had prepared for, three of our participants, recruited through our general recruitment strategy for AIG-SC creators, turned out to be perpetrators of AIG-NCC.
+None of these participants disclosed AIG-NCC creation in their screening surveys but through the course of the interview, they disclosed AIG-NCII perpetration when describing content they generated.
 We now discuss our procedures for handling these disclosures.